mattermost/mattermost-developer-documentation/site/content/integrate/slash-commands/_index.md

 ### FAQ

+#### How do I debug slash commands?

+To debug slash commands in System Console > Logs, set System Console > Logging > Enable Webhook Debugging to true and set System Console > Logging > Console Log Level to DEBUG.

 #### What if my slash command takes time to build a response?

 Reply immediately with an `ephemeral` message to confirm response of the command, and then use the `response_url` to send up to five additional messages within a 30-minute time period from the original command invocation.